'It's good to be back!' Oasis sends fans Supersonic as long-awaited reunion tour starts in Cardiff

 “Put your arms over each other like you love each other,” he said.

-Earlier in the day tens of thousands of Oasis fans thronged the streets of Cardiff ahead of the Britpop-era rockers were kicking off a hotly, and somewhat anxiously, anticipated reunion tour.
+Earlier in the day, tens of thousands of Oasis fans thronged the streets of Cardiff before the Britpop-era rockers were kicking off a hotly, and somewhat anxiously, anticipated reunion tour.

 The return of the band behind “Wonderwall,” “Supersonic” and “Champagne Supernova” was a major moment for fans.